German Federal Chancellary

 Democracy and the Nazi Past

-As the political hub of the Federal Republic, the Chancellery had an influence in terms of guidance, planning, and coordination on all areas of governance.
-This applied to personnel policy as well as to the flow of information and public relations efforts.
-The influence of the Chancellery further extended to the coalition parties and their parliamentary fractions as well as institutions, which influenced society and served the government as a source of information.
+In the early days of the Federal Republic, the Federal Chancellery was already the control hub from which all areas of government action could be controlled, planned, and coordinated.
+This applied to personnel policy as well as the flow of information and public relations.
+In addition, the Chancellery's influence extended to the coalition parties and their parliamentary groups as well as to institutions outside of politics, which had an impact on society and also served as a source of information for the centre of government.

 Photo credits: